Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Introduction and main results

-An important problem in transient SRBM is the analysis of Green's functions, which can be divided into two parts: \begin{itemize} \item[$(P_1)$] Obtaining the Laplace transforms of the Green's functions, \item[$(P_2)$] Computing the asymptotics of the Green's functions along all trajectories of SRBM. \end{itemize} Solutions to $(P_1)$ in the half-plane can be expressed directly in terms of a rational function of two variables $(x, Y(x))$, where $Y(x)$ is a branch of some two-valued algebraic function, as detailed in~\cite{ernst_franceschi_asymptotic_2021}.
-However, solving $(P_1)$ in cones presents a significantly greater challenge.
-Specifically, for non-degenerate SRBM in the quarter plane with three domains , the Laplace transforms are obtained as singular integral representations through boundary-value problems, as shown in~\cite{franceschi_green_2021, franceschi_explicit_2017}.
+An important problem in transient SRBM is the analysis of Green's functions, which can be divided into two parts: \begin{itemize} \item[$(P_1)$] Obtaining the Laplace transforms of the Green's functions, \item[$(P_2)$] Computing the asymptotics of the Green's functions along all trajectories of the SRBM. \end{itemize} Solutions to $(P_1)$ in the half-plane can be expressed directly in terms of a rational function of two variables $(x, Y(x))$, where $Y(x)$ is a branch of a certain two-valued algebraic function, as detailed in~\cite{ernst_franceschi_asymptotic_2021}.
+However, solving $(P_1)$ \nr{in cones}\nb{in a general cone} presents a significantly greater challenge.
+Specifically, for non-degenerate SRBM in the quarter plane with three domains , the Laplace transforms are obtained as singular integral representations via boundary-value problems, as shown in~\cite{franceschi_green_2021, franceschi_explicit_2017}.
 Although these expressions are explicit, they are not particularly amenable to in-depth analysis.
 Fortunately, they are not required to resolve the second issue $(P_2)$.
-In fact, only the locations of the dominant singularities of unknown Laplace transforms is necessary to compute the asymptotics of the Green's functions.
+In fact, only the locations of the dominant singularities of unknown Laplace transforms are necessary to compute the asymptotics of the Green's functions.
 Problem $(P_2)$ for non-degenerate SRBM has been solved in the half-plane in~\cite{ernst_franceschi_asymptotic_2021} and in an arbitrary wedge in~\cite{franceschi2023asymptotics}.
-The approach followed in these articles has been developed in ~\cite{FIM17,kurkova_martin_1998, Kurkova2011, dai_reflecting_2011, franceschi_asymptotic_2016,malyshev_asymptotic_1973} and can be considered as a version of the so-called kernel method.
+The approach followed in these articles has been developed in ~\cite{FIM17,kurkova_martin_1998, Kurkova2011, dai_reflecting_2011, franceschi_asymptotic_2016,malyshev_asymptotic_1973}, and can be considered as a version of the so-called kernel method.
 For more information, see the survey by Y.Q.
 Zhao~\cite{Zhao2022}.
 The kernel $\gamma(x,y)$ of the SRBM is given by one half of the quadratic form of the covariance matrix, plus the linear form of the drift inside the cone.
-The interplay of the branches of algebraic functions $X(y)$ and $Y(x)$, defined by the kernel equation $\gamma(x,y)=0$, allows us to continue unknown Laplace transforms and to determine their singularities.
-The inverse Laplace transforms, combined with the saddle-point method, then yield asymptotic developments for the Green’s functions.
+The interplay between the branches of algebraic functions $X(y)$ and $Y(x)$, defined by the kernel equation $\gamma(x,y)=0$, allows us to analytically continue unknown Laplace transforms and to determine their singularities.
+The inverse Laplace transforms, combined with the saddle-point method, then yield asymptotic expansions for the Green’s functions.
 This procedure provides asymptotic developments of Green's functions with arbitrarily many terms, but with unknown multiplicative constants.
-These may be derived albeit somehow indirectly from solutions to $(P_1)$.
+These constants may be derived -- albeit somewhat indirectly -- from the solutions to $(P_1).$